RemiFigea/parking_lyon/README.md

 # parking Lyon

-Welcome to the Parking Lyon repository!
-This repository demonstrates a concrete use case of Apache Spark's streaming function, applyInPandasWithState.
+Welcome to the **Parking Lyon** repository!
+This project demonstrates a concrete use case of Apache Spark's streaming functionality, utilizing applyInPandasWithState to efficiently process real-time data streams.
+The solution is deployed on an **AWS EC2 instance** and sends processed data to a **PostgreSQL database** hosted on **AWS RDS**.

-We simulate a real-time data stream by periodically querying a public API that provides real-time information about available parking spaces in Lyon's parking facilities.
-The data is processed using Apache Spark, and only changes in parking availability are written to a PostgreSQL database.

-This project highlights the use of Spark's applyInPandasWithState to manage stateful streaming computations efficiently.

 ## Overview

+The project simulates a real-time data stream by periodically querying a public API that provides up-to-date information about available parking spaces across Lyon’s parking facilities.
+The collected data is processed using Apache Spark, which detects and stores only the changes in parking availability to a PostgreSQL database.
+This ensures minimal redundancy and optimizes storage.

 **What This Repository Does:**

-1. Simulates a Real-Time Data Stream:
+1. **Simulates a Real-Time Data Stream**:

     The script queries the Lyon parking API every minute to fetch the latest parking data in JSON format.

-2. Processes Data with Apache Spark:
+2. **Processes Data with Apache Spark**:

     Spark reads the data stream and applies applyInPandasWithState to process only rows representing changes (e.g., new availability counts of parking spaces).

-3. Stores Data in PostgreSQL:
+3. **Stores Data in PostgreSQL**:

-    Processed rows with changes are appended to a PostgreSQL database, ensuring the database remains up-to-date with minimal redundant data.
+    Only updated rows (those representing changes in parking availability) are written to the PostgreSQL database, ensuring the database is kept up-to-date with minimal redundancy.

 ## Repository Structure